Abhinandan-Sah/DevConnect/README.md

 ## 📃 License By

-This project is licensed under the MIT by Abhinandan Sah
+This project is licensed by Abhinandan Sah